appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 WHERE id IN ({{Table6.updatedRows.map((user) => user.allFields.id).join(',')}});
 ```

-5. Drag a [Button](/reference/widgets/button) widget, and set its **onClick** event to run the update query, and **onSuccess** callback to run `fetchData` query.
+5. Drop a Button widget, and set its **onClick** event to run the update query, and **onSuccess** callback to run `fetchData` query.

 ## Add new rows

-To allow users to add a new row to a table, you can turn on the **Allow adding a row** property in the table's property pane.
+To enable users to add a new row to a table, you can turn on the **Allow adding a row** property in the table's property pane.
 This would enable a button labeled `Add new row` at the top of the table widget.
-When a user adds a new row to the table, they would see **Save row** and **Discard** buttons to save or discard the new row and its data.
+When a user adds a new row to the table, they see **Save row** and **Discard** buttons to save or discard the new row and its data.

 ---
-**Example**: suppose you want to add new data into users database.
+**Example**: suppose you want to add new data into `users` database.

 1. Fetch data from the [sample database](/core-concepts/connecting-to-data-sources/connecting-to-databases#sample-databases) `users` using a SELECT query `fetchData` to retrieve the data.